Identity documents in the United States: State-issued driver's license/ID card

 A driver's license is issued by each state's department of motor vehicles (DMV), which is required to drive.
-Each state's DMV can also issue a state identification card.
-It does not contain any endorsements to operate vehicles and can be used as official identification where asked for or needed.
+Each state's DMV can also issue a state identity card, which does not contain any endorsements to operate vehicles and can be used as official identification where asked for or needed.
+Most states do not allow for one person to hold both a driver's license and a state identity card, with federal regulations prohibiting such for REAL ID-compliant driver's licenses and state identity cards.

 In addition to verifying driving privileges, drivers' licenses are used to purchase automobile insurance or during a police traffic stop and serve as the primary form of identity for American adults.
 They are widely used by both government entities and private businesses to verify identity or age, such as in entering secure government facilities, boarding a commercial airliner, business transactions, or in the purchase of age-restricted items such as alcoholic beverages or cigarettes.

 Drivers' licenses issued in any state are recognized as valid identity documents in all other states under a variety of legal principles like comity and the Full Faith and Credit Clause of the United States Constitution.
 However, if a person permanently moves to another state as a resident, state laws usually give a period of time, such as 60 days, in which a person must surrender his out-of-state license for the license of his new home state.

 Driver's licenses include a gender marker, typically either "M" or "F".
 This has been changing in the early 21st century.
 As of September 2019, at least 14 states and the District of Columbia offer a third, gender-neutral option beyond "male" and "female" to serve people with nonbinary gender identities.